alexanderley/train-frontend/README.md

-# React Frontend for Vendo API
+# React Train Frontend for Vendo API

 This is the frontend for a train search application.
 You can search for train stations, get suggestions, and view real-time arrivals and departures.
 The app provides information about where trains are coming from, any delays, and which platform they will depart from.